MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/Getting-Started-with-Server-Core.md

 manager: dougkim
 ms.localizationpriority: medium
 ---
-# Install Server Core
-> Applies To: Windows Server (Semi-Annual Channel) and Windows Server (Long Term Servicing Channel) 2016, or 2019
+> Applies to: Windows Server 2019, Windows Server 2016, Windows Server (Semi-Annual Channel)

-When you install Windows Server (Long Term Servicing Channel) 2016, or 2019, for the first time, you have the following installation options:
+When you install Windows Server for the first time, you have the following installation options:

 >[!NOTE]
 > In the following list, editions without “Desktop Experience” are the Server Core installation options